ucsb-csw8/w23k/_announcements/week-03.md

     - Binary Numbers
 - The book as well as the slides and the class recording include the table comparing the data structures, which we encourage you to use as a reference.
 - In class, we practiced writing functions, differentiating between the `print` and `return` results, as well as how the `if __name__ == "__main__":` block affects the code that is imported as a module.
-- We had our second quiz (Quiz 2) and the results have been released on Gauchospace.
+- We had our second quiz on Thursday (**Quiz 2**) and the results have been released on Gauchospace.
     - Quizzes are scheduled to take place each Thursday at the start of the class.
     - Any regrade requests should be submitted through a form that's linked in the quiz description on Gauchospace.